UK still plans to ease restrictions on holiday gatherings

-LONDON (AP) — Britain’s easing of restrictions for family gatherings over Christmas looks like it’s still on despite a sharp spike in new coronavirus infections in the last few weeks that’s raised fears of a new wave of infections and deaths in the new year.
+LONDON (AP) — Britain’s easing of restrictions for family gatherings over Christmas looks like it’s still on despite a sharp spike in new coronavirus infections that’s raised fears of another wave of cases and deaths in the new year.

 Britain’s communities secretary, Robert Jenrick, said further discussions will take place on Wednesday between leaders from the four nations of the U.K. about the planned relaxation.
 However, he gave no indication that a change would be announced, beyond urging people to think harder about their holiday plans.